Skip to content

 Observation and discussion

-4.2 Estimate the height of a horse Height estimate of the horse:
+4.3 Estimate the height of a horse or pony Height estimate to include:

 • Hands or centimetres